On the Quasitrace Problem and a Characterization of W*-algebras: Equivalences

-\begin{proof}[Sketch of proof.]
-Let $\mathcal{A}$ be a unital \Cstar-algebra which admits a $2$-quasitrace $\tau$.
-First, let us suppose that $\tau$ is extremal.
-By taking the quotient $\mathcal{A}/I_{\tau}$ if necessary, we may also assume that $\tau$ is faithful.
-The \AW-completion of $(A, \tau)$ is a Type II$_1$ \AW-factor with its unique centre-valued quasitrace $(\mathcal{M}, \overline{\tau})$.
-By assumption, $\mathcal{M}$ can be faithfully represented as a von Neumann algebra, so $\overline{\tau}$ is a trace.
+If $\mathcal{M}$ is Type I, it is automatically a W*-algebra by \cite[Theorem 2]{Kap52}.
+If it is a Type II$_1$ AW*-factor then by our assumption, it is also a W*-factor.
+In either case, $\mathcal{M}$ can be faithfully represented as a von Neumann algebra, so $\overline{\tau}$ is a trace.
 Since the restriction of $\overline{\tau}$ to $\mathcal{A}$ is exactly $\tau$, the latter must also be a trace.
 If $\tau$ is not an extremal quasitrace then, by the Krein-Milman Theorem, $\tau$ must be arbitrarily close to a convex combination of extremal quasitraces (i.e., traces).
 By a standard argument, such a $\tau$ must also be linear. \end{proof}

 In the statement above, it is important to emphasize that we are considering $2$-quasitraces.
-In 2006, in an unpublished manuscript, Kirchberg gave an example of a $1$-quasitrace on a unital \Cstar-algebra that is not a trace.
+In 2006, in an unpublished manuscript, Kirchberg gave an example of a $1$-quasitrace on a unital C*-algebra that is not a trace.
 This example can be found in \cite{Kirchberg}, an unfinished manuscript written by Kirchberg, which was made available posthumously.